John Stainer: Early years

 At the age of sixteen, Stainer was appointed by Sir Frederick Ouseley to the post of organist at the newly founded St Michael's College, Tenbury.
 Ouseley was Heather Professor of Music at Oxford University and had recently become vicar of St Michael's College on the outskirts of Tenbury Wells, a choir school with a church that he had founded and endowed and which was intended to serve as a model for Anglican church music.
 Although Stainer was not much older than the choristers were, Stainer was put in charge of them.
 One of his duties was to give piano lessons to the boys for two hours a day.

 Ouseley was an antiquarian and had an extensive library.
-He was much interested in the history of music and acted as Stainer's mentor.
+He was very interested in the history of music and acted as Stainer's mentor.
 Under his guidance, Stainer became the youngest ever successful candidate for the Bachelor of Music degree at Oxford.
 For this, Stainer wrote a cantata, Praise the Lord, O my soul, with text from Psalm 103.
 Its traditional style was designed to appeal to the examining board and sounds stilted when set against his later works.
-About this time he wrote several anthems, the most successful of which was I saw the Lord, a bolder and more original work in a more contemporary idiom.
+About this time, he wrote several anthems, the most successful of which was I saw the Lord, a bolder and more original work in a more contemporary idiom.

 Magdalen College

-In 1860 he became organist at Magdalen College, Oxford, initially for a period of six months, at a salary of £120 per year.
-His duties included playing for services, training the choir and leading them on Fridays, a day on which the organ was not used.
+In 1860, he became organist at Magdalen College, Oxford, initially for a period of six months, at a salary of £120 per year.
+His duties included playing for services, training the choir, and leading them on Fridays, a day on which the organ was not used.
 A new organ had been installed five years earlier that was ideal for developing his talent.
 He proved satisfactory in the post, and his contract was made permanent.
-He was permitted to study for a degree as long as it did not interfere with his duties, and he chose to do so in the expectation that it would raise his social status.
+He was permitted to study for a degree as long as it did not interfere with his duties, and he chose to do so in the expectation that it would raise his social status and studied at St Edmund Hall.
 He gained his BA in 1864 and his MA two years later and was keen to proceed to his Mus Doc, which would raise his standing within the university.